Children’s Hospital & Medical Center is proud to call Omaha home. Here’s what you should know while you’re here.

 Rainbow House

-The Carolyn Scott Rainbow House is a 56-room, overnight guest house for families who are coming to Children’s Hospital & Medical Center from more than 60 miles outside of Omaha.
+The Carolyn Scott Rainbow House is a 56-room, overnight guest house for families who are coming to Children’s Nebraska from more than 90 miles outside of Omaha.

 Hotels